-The request must:
+Supplemental documentation must:

 - identify circumstances beyond the student's control that have occurred after the withdrawal date (date must be specified) and prevent successful completion of the course.
 If such circumstances occurred prior to the withdrawal date, the request must also document the extenuating circumstances leading to a failure to withdraw from the course before the withdrawal date.
 Lack of awareness of the withdrawal date is not considered an extenuating circumstance. - include documentation verifying all extenuating circumstances.
-Examples of acceptable documentation include a letter from a physician, lawyer, counselor, or other professional. - indicate the last day of class attendance or online activity in an online course. - be accompanied by a letter/e-mail from instructors of all courses involved in the request indicating their recommendation regarding the request.
+Examples of acceptable documentation include a letter from a physician, lawyer, counselor, or other professional. - indicate the last day of class attendance or online activity in an online course. - be accompanied by a letter/e-mail from faculty of all courses involved in the request indicating their recommendation regarding the request. - Documentation may be submitted electronically as an attachment(s).

-The Dean will respond within five business days of receipt of the student's letter and written recommendation from all involved instructors.
-A written copy of this decision will be sent to the student with copies to the Registrar, Program Director, course instructor(s), and academic advisor.
+The Dean will respond within five business days of receipt of the student's letter and written recommendation from all involved faculty.
+A written copy of this decision will be sent to the student with copies to the Registrar, Program Director, course faculty, and academic advisor.
 The decision of the Dean is final.